bd/twidor/README.md

 ## Usage

-Upon startup, Twidoar loads the the
+Upon startup, Twidor loads the the
 [Backspice keymap](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt) by
 default.
-Twidor can read CSV format keyaps exported from the the [official Twiddler layout editor](https://twiddler.tekgear.com/tuner/edit.xhtml).
+Twidor can read CSV format keymaps exported from the the [official Twiddler layout editor](https://twiddler.tekgear.com/tuner/edit.xhtml).

 To generate a keymap suitable for input, one may: